MichaelCurrin/code-cookbook/recipes/artificial-intelligence/llm.md

   Create lists using a dash instead of an asterisk.
   Style bold text as `**bold**`.
   Style italic text as `_italics_`.

+Indentation
+  4 spaces for Python, Markdown, HTML, CSS.
+  2 spaces for JS, JSX, and Bash.
+  Use tabs for Makefile.
 ```